API-Labels/etiketo/spec.md

 In an Etiketo document, the `labels` member is an object that contains all the value labels as members.
 Each member in the `labels` object constitutes an API value label.
 Value labels are either strings or sets of strings.

-Any member of the `labels` object that is neither a string nor a set of strings MUST be ignored and does not constitute an API value label.
+Any member of the `labels` object where the member value is neither a string nor a set of strings MUST be ignored and does not constitute an API value label.

 ### Types of Value Labels